bowang-lab/BIONIC/README.md

 - `epochs` should be increased as you integrate more networks.
 10000-15000 epochs is not unreasonable for 50+ networks.
 - `embedding_size` directly affects the quality of learned features.
 We found the default `512` works for most networks, though it's worth experimenting with different sizes for your application.
 In general, higher `embedding_size` will encode more information present in the input networks but at the risk of also encoding noise.
 - `gat_shapes.dimension` should be increased for networks with many nodes.
 We found `128` - `256` is a good size for human networks, for example.
+- Small values for `neighbor_sample_size` tend to work better than large values.
 #### Input Networks
 - BIONIC runs faster and performs better with sparser networks - as a general rule, try to keep the average node degree below 50 for each network.